genome-spy/genome-spy/docs/sample-collections/visualizing.md

 }
 ```

-In this example, the `height` parameter contains the height of a single sample.
+In this example, the `height` parameter, contains the height of a single sample.
 By multiplying it with `0.65`, the points get some padding at the top and
 bottom.
 To prevent the points from becoming too small or excessively large, the
 `clamp` function is used to limit the point's diameter to a minimum of `2` and a